British Columbia Sea Kayaking and Whale Watching

 If you fly into Port Hardy, you will need to arrange a taxi for the 35-minute drive South to Port McNeill.
 You can expect to pay about $45-60 CAD for the one-way fare, however rates do vary.
 We recommend sharing the ride with other members of the tour if you meet one another on the plane (or are on the same flight when departing).
 It's best to bring cash to pay the driver.

-While we have a 98% success rate for seeing orcas, they are wild animals that roam at will and thus, we are unable to guarantee a sighting.
+Orcas are wild animals free to roam at will, and while we have a very high success rate for seeing orcas in the Robson Bight region, we cannot guarantee a sighting.
 To increase your opportunities for seeing the orcas, or simply to enjoy even more whale watching, you might want to add an extra day to your vacation to go on a Stubb's Island Whale Watching trip that is operated by motor skiff.
 Their motorized boat allows them to cover more ground in search of orcas and humpbacks throughout the Johnstone Strait area.